masasam/dotfiles/README.md

     make init

-Keep Dropbox synchronized before making make init
+Keep Dropbox synchronized before doing make init

 ### With Makefile, you will be able to recover your usual environment in 30 minutes